ColdTrick/profile_manager/README.txt

 == 3.
 Known issues ==
 - on register error backward maintaining selected profile icon is impossible due to security reasons
-- longtext with tinymce too small when on first hidden
 - multiselect mandatory not js enforced on register form